mlpc-ucsd/CoaT/README.md

 ## Changelog
+12/05/2021: Training scripts for CoaT Small and CoaT-Lite Medium are released. <br />
 09/27/2021: Code and pre-trained checkpoints for instance segmentation with MMDetection are released. <br />
 08/27/2021: Pre-trained checkpoints for CoaT Small and CoaT-Lite Medium are released. <br />
 05/19/2021: Pre-trained checkpoints for Mask R-CNN benchmark with CoaT-Lite Small backbone are released. <br />